 Changes in mesh recipe and solver settings will invariable result in different CFD solutions.
-Consequently, it is important to ensure consistency over the lifetime of a project, especially if it is long running or has a number of involved engineers.
+Consequently, it is important to ensure consistency over the lifetime of a project.
+Especially if it is a long running project or has a number of involved engineers.

 Thankfully, bramble has been developed to help enforce consistent CFD settings and flag when discrepancies are detected.